 The proposal for a 66-unit townhouse project on a wooded 9.5-acre property on Gallows Road is not going forward.

-A report by Fairfax County Planning and Redevelopment staff recommends against an amendment to the county’s Comprehensive Plan to raise the allowable density on the site to five to eight dwelling units per acre, which could permit as many as 76 townhouses.
+A report by staff from the Fairfax County Department of Planning and Zoning recommends against an amendment to the county’s Comprehensive Plan to raise the allowable density on the site to five to eight dwelling units per acre, which could permit as many as 76 townhouses.
 The staff report instead recommends maintaining the status quo for the site, which calls for one to two units per acre.

 The staff report concluded that “the proposed residential density would not be in keeping with the predominantly low-density residential character of the surrounding single-family detached neighborhoods.”